voorhoede/riotjs-style-guide/README.md

 Each riot tag (like any module) must be [FIRST](https://addyosmani.com/first/): *Focused* ([single responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle)), *Independent*, *Reusable*, *Small* and *Testable*.

-If your module does too much or gets too big, split it up into smaller modules which each do just on thing.
+If your module does too much or gets too big, split it up into smaller modules which each do just one thing.
 As a rule of thumb, try to keep each tag file less than 100 lines of code.
 Also ensure your tag module works in isolation.
 For instance by adding a stand-alone demo.